Agile in a distributed environment

-Is Agile even possible in a distributed environment?
-Well, not if you do not want that.
+Is Agile possible in a distributed environment?
+Yes, if you do not think about it as a blocker.
+Not if you do not want that.

 Of course, Agile is much easier in a collocated environment where all team members are in the same room.
 But even here, Agile is simple, but not easy.

 Backlog refinement or release planning sessions are better to be done in person.
-Invest few bucks into travelling.
+Invest a few bucks into travelling.
 It is once per 2-3 months.
-But do travel to all locations, rotate locations so everybody feels a pain of travelling.
-So you are equal.
-And you can understand the culture, habits, and environment of your team members as well.

 We observed many teams working great in an agile environment.
-The limit is not the distance, the limit is willingness to support each other, understanding of the vision, be sticky to promises given, be disciplinned, transparent and responsible person.
+The limit is not the distance, the limit is the willingness to support each other, understanding of the vision, being sticky to promises were given, being disciplined, transparent and responsible person.